metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 - `class` (String) The storage class to use for dynamic volume allocation.
 - `delete_claim` (Boolean) Specifies if the persistent volume claim has to be deleted when the cluster is un-deployed.
 - `id` (Number) Storage identification number.
 It is mandatory only for storage volumes defined in a storage of type 'jbod'.
+- `kraft_metadata` (String) Specifies whether this volume should be used for storing KRaft metadata.
+This property is optional.
+When set, the only currently supported value is 'shared'.
+At most one volume can have this property set.
 - `overrides` (Attributes List) Overrides for individual brokers.
 The 'overrides' field allows to specify a different configuration for different brokers. (see [below for nested schema](#nestedatt--spec--kafka--storage--overrides))
 - `selector` (Map of String) Specifies a specific persistent volume to use.
 It contains key:value pairs representing labels for selecting such a volume.
 - `size` (String) When 'type=persistent-claim', defines the size of the persistent volume claim, such as 100Gi.
 Mandatory when 'type=persistent-claim'.